Welcome fren! Bitcoin privacy is always a huge struggle for beginners.

 Is Bitcoin Traceable?

 As the Bitcoin blockchain is public and permanent, Bitcoin is indeed traceable.
 Due to the way addresses are represented by essentially random alphanumeric characters, users identities are obscured, but not necessarily hidden.
+If your real world identity is linked to a Bitcoin Address it’s possible to then trace those funds via chain analysis and other methods.

 Is Cryptocurrency Traceable?

 With over 20,000 different types of cryptocurrencies there’s a wide range of answers to this question.
-While some coins are purposefully designed to be as untraceable as possible, others are fully centralised tokens that you can only purchase by verifying your identity first.
+While some coins are purposefully designed to be as untraceable as possible, others are fully centralized tokens that you can only purchase by verifying your identity first.

 Is Bitcoin More Traceable Than Cash?